shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

     return 0x1;
 }
 ```
-We can see that it is calling a private `CEMStringIsSingleEmoji` function from private `CoreEmoji` framework to check if the inputted string is a single emoji, and if it is, we are doing some logic (likely notifying the delegate).
+We can see that it is calling a private `CEMStringIsSingleEmoji` function from the private `CoreEmoji` framework to check if the inputted string is a single emoji, and if it is, we are doing some logic (likely notifying the delegate).
 In any case, after character input, we resign the first responder from the text field and hide it.
 So, for the end user, the text field is virtually invisible at all times.
 Pretty neat technology, Apple!
 ### Conclusion
-So, now we have everything we need to construct real native emoji picker, with 0 third-party dependencies, and using system keyboard.
-Just be careful, because the private API's may break at any point.
+So, now we have everything we need to construct a real native emoji picker, with 0 third-party dependencies, and using the system keyboard.
+Just be careful, because the private APIs may break at any point.

-I plan to release this small component it on my [GitHub](https://github.com/shivatinker) as soon as possible, so watch for the updates.
+I plan to release this small component on my [GitHub](https://github.com/shivatinker) as soon as possible, so watch for the updates.